sunnyhd/homeintouch/README.md

 The import process runs in the background.

 All the images are saved using another application.
 The application is located in `image-cache`.
 Inside there is a shell script to run the server.
 It needs to be executed along with the HiT client.
+* To run the server execute `./image-cache-server.sh start` on Linux, and `./image-cache-server.cmd start` on Windows.
+* To stop the server execute the command `./image-cache-server.sh stop` on Linux and `./image-cache-server.cmd stop` on Windows.
 More details about this application are in: https://github.com/ezequiel-parada/image-cache-server

 Config